 Skip to main content Skip to complementary content

-Configuring custom truststore or keystore files for data integration Jobs
+Configuring custom truststore or keystore files for Jobs, Routes, and Data Services

-Provide custom truststore or keystore file for data integration Jobs running in your Dynamic Engine environment to enable secure connectivity.
+Provide custom truststore or keystore file for Jobs, Routes, and Data Services which are running in your Dynamic Engine environment to enable secure connectivity.

 About this task